aromanovich/jinja2schema/docs/source/index.rst

 and then use it to render a form (using such JS libraries as `Alpaca`_ or `JSON Editor`_) or to validate user input.

+The library is in an early stage of development.
+Although the code is extensively tested, please be prepared for bugs and if you find some, let the author know by `opening a ticket`_.

 Examples
 --------

 Let's get started by inferring types from some expressions.

     >>> from jinja2schema import infer